-Can you explain the Gullah history for someone unfamiliar with it?
+Can you explain Gullah history for the unfamiliar?

-In addition to Gullah heritage, she also grew up in the Jim Crow area; a time when southern states enforced racial segregation.
+In addition to Gullah heritage, Caldwell also grew up in the Jim Crow area; a time when southern states enforced racial segregation.

 As a timid child, music became her outlet, back when “music was apart of the furniture."
 She would lay in front of the half table-sized record player and indulge in Motown, Classical, Jazz, and whatever else she could get her hands on.

 “[Music] has taken me to places that I would have never gotten into, had I not been a singer.
 What I could not say, I could sing.
 I studied with June Bonner, who was formerly with the Metropolitan Opera.
 With Bonner, it wasn’t about singing because most of us were already performing.
 Her method was more about how to be a singer.